tycrek/ass/README.md

 2. Clone this repo using `git clone https://github.com/tycrek/ass.git && cd ass/`
 3. Run `npm i` to install the required dependencies
 4. Run `npm run setup` to start the easy configuration
 5. Run `npm start` to start the server.
-The first-time run will:
-   - Create `data.json` & `auth.json`
-   - Generate your first authorization token & save it to `auth.json`
+The first time you run it you will be shown your first authorization token; save this as you will need it to configure ShareX.
 6. **(Optional)** You must also configure an SSL-enabled reverse proxy (only if you want to use HTTPS):
    - I personally use Caddy, see [my tutorial](https://jmoore.dev/tutorials/2021/03/caddy-express-reverse-proxy/) on setting that up
    - You may also use Apache or Nginx as reverse proxies